For Animal Services Assistance for the Towns of Aurora, Georgina or East Gwillimbury contact us at 1-877-979-7297 or animalservices@aurora.ca

 Who do I call for sick and injured wildlife on Town/Private property?

-If you have found sick or injured wildlife on Town (roadways, parks and boulevards) or private property, contact Animal Services at 1-877-979-7297 or by emailing Animal services.
+If you have found sick or injured wildlife on Town (roadways, parks and boulevards) or private property, contact Animal Services at 1-877-979-7297 or by emailing Animal Services.
 The Towns of Aurora and Georgina remove sick/injured wildlife only.
 For tips on how to control nuisance wildlife visit our wildlife webpage

 Did you know that it is illegal to keep wildlife in captivity unless you are operating a licensed rehabilitation centre?